Funding holidays for disabled people

 In the 1970s he joined forces with Robin Cavendish to found Refresh, as charity dedicated to providing holidays for severely disabled people, including those who required mechanical ventilation, a need that was not met at the time.

 For the first twenty years of retirement, Geoffrey managed Refresh.

 He was awarded the OBE for services to disabled people, in 1981.
-He is married and has two children and four grandchildren and lived in Hampshire until his death on the 18th September 2018.
+He was married and had two children and four grandchildren and lived in Hampshire until his death on the 18th September 2018.